okamotomiak/LEGIT-EVENTS/README.md

 - Automated menu with one-click access to event planning tools.
 - AI-powered generation of preliminary schedules, tasks, logistics lists, and budgets.
 - Form and email generators to streamline communication.
 Generated forms are saved in a "[Event Name] Forms" folder next to the spreadsheet.
+- New email dialog with role and status filters, plus an **Generate with AI** option to craft messages automatically.
 - Tools for managing people, schedules, and cues.
 - Interactive configuration dialog for customizing dropdown lists and email templates.
 - Dedicated **AI & Automation Tools** sheet to explain advanced menu options.